 The St. Edmund Prep Bring Your Own Device (BYOD) Initiative was designed to provide students with a 21st century digital learning environment .
 SEP is strongly committed to educational technology as a tool for students to demonstrate understanding through research, collaboration, and application of skills.
 Our BYOD Program will use personal computing devices to enhance our students’ learning experience through:

 - Enhanced Student Organization

 - Ready-Access to Information

-As of September 2017, Sophomores, Juniors and Seniors will be able to bring their own technology devices (see list of acceptable devices below) to use during the school day.
+As of September 2018, Juniors and Seniors will be able to bring their own technology devices (see list of acceptable devices below) to use during the school day.
 In choosing to participate in the St. Edmund Prep Bring Your Own Device (BYOD) Program, students agree to conduct themselves in accordance with the policies set forth for this program, in the Acceptable Use Policy (AUP) found in the student handbook.

 To gain access to the school network students must register their device with the Technology Department using the form found at the link below.
 Students must provide the following information when registering:

 - Student Name

 - Device Name